marzavec/HackChat-LusydClient/readme.md

+UI partially developed & based off of work from designs made by @ToastyStoemp

 # Usage
 Lusyd is designed to be run on a vps.
 It can also be run on your home machine with port forwarding.